saintmalik/blog.saintmalik.me/blog/2021-09-06-open-source-challenge.md

 </picture>

-Yeah the challenge is great way to learn and contribute to Open Source, there was collaborations within with other colleagues from the OSCA Ado Ekiti who are also participating in the challenge.
+I see the challenge has a great way to learn and contribute to Open Source, so there was collaborations within with other colleagues from the OSCA Ado Ekiti who are also participating in the challenge.

-I meet with new individuals and we shared ideas also.
+I met with new individuals and we shared ideas also.

-So i revisted Open source projects that i have made attempts to get a pull request of mine merged into the OSS Project before in 2020.
+Starting with the challenge, i decided to revisit those Open source projects that i have made attempts to get a pull request of mine merged into their OSS Project in 2020.

-And this time around, i got it, its really awesome knowing you are also a contributor of an OSS project that is used by alot of people.
+And this time around, i got my PRs merged, you know its really awesome having your name listed as a contributor of an OSS project that is used by alot of people.

-I made my first contribution to [GitHub Docs](https://docs.github.com/) Last Year during the hacktoberfest program.
+In 2020 I made my first contribution to [GitHub Docs](https://docs.github.com/) during the hacktoberfest program.

 Although my PR was valid and it adds value, but it wasn't merged because the fix can't be applied in the public repo.